The definition of good behavior in the cowcountry is even more elastic for a saddle-horse than

 D. J. White later changed his

-name from White to O'Malley after his step-father named White deserted Domimick's mother.
+name from White to O'Malley after his step-father named White deserted Domimick's mother, never to be seen again.
 There is some

 question as to the place of birth of D. J. White.
 He contended that he was born in San Angelo, Texas.
 However,